 Near Benbeoch and Benbain, Black Burn, 365m northwest of Benbain Cottage, there are pale grey and white strata consisting of soft shale that is about 30m below the Sillyhole Coal layer.
 These are extremely rich in fossils.

-North of the village of Craigmark, four deep stream gorges cut through the Sillyhole Coal, which is very rich in fossils.
+North of the village of Craigmark, four deep stream gorges cut through the Sillyhole Coal (Dalmellington), which is very rich in fossils.
 These can be found in soft pale grey and white shale.
 This formation is the same age as the Sloanstone Coal.

 The Dalmellington Burns are usually quite shallow and safe to collect from.
 However, after heavy rain or during winter months, the rivers can be quite deep and the currents strong.
 Collecting is almost impossible during these times, as the beds are not accessible.